sliptfrogs/Royal-group-micro-insurance-clone/README.md

 You can run this project locally in a few ways:

 **Easy way:**
-1. Download or clone this repo
+1. Download or clone this via repo (https://github.com/sliptfrogs/Royal-group-micro-insurance-clone.git)
 2. Just double-click the `index.html` file
 3. It should open in your browser